gabrielacoloma1211/DM_PSet_2_Gabriela_Coloma/README.md

 **Date:** November 27, 2025

 ---
-# Part 1: Research and Analysis of DDoS Attack Techniques (Unchanged)
+# Part 1: Research and Analysis of DDoS Attack Techniques

 **Objective:** Students will conduct in-depth research on the common methods used to execute Distributed Denial of Service (DDoS) attacks, focusing on the layers of the OSI model they target and how they operate.